Deploy Alluxio on a Cluster with HA

 - Update the master configuration on all the master nodes without restarting any master.

-- Wait for the previous leading master to come up successfully but as a standby master.
+- Restart the old leading master that is now a standby master.

 Update Worker-side Configuration